-The Kean community can be supportive and loyal not only in words, but in actions.
-Get involved with Kean as a volunteer helper!
+The Cornerstone community can be supportive and loyal not only in words, but also in actions.
+Get involved with Cornerstone as a volunteer helper.
 We need people who can:

-- A. Help in the library, read to classes or students during library time.
-[Would you enjoy sharing your favorite picture books, series, or perhaps a chapter of the week?] - B. Make educational materials for teachers. - C. Share experiences or skills with whole classes or certain interest groups. - D. Help with PARENT/TEACHER ORGANIZATION (P.T.O.) projects, special events, field trips, mini courses, etc. - E. Help with gardening and landscaping.
+- a) Help in the library an hour or even a half-day a week. - b) Create/assemble educational materials for teachers. - c) Share experiences or skills with whole classes or certain interest groups. - d) Help with PARENT/TEACHER ORGANIZATION (P.T.O.) projects, special events, field trips, etc.